muratk3n/thirdwave/en/README.md

 virus is no more dangerous than ordinary flu.
 Then he fell ill himself, then his wife, who struggled for weeks to survive.
-While still in the hospital, Brian Lee Hitchens wrote on Facebook about his change of heart.
-The virus is not a fake, the pandemic is real.
-It is important to heed 'the advice of experts'"
+While still in the hospital, Brian Lee Hitchens wrote on Facebook about his change of heart 'The virus is not a fake, the pandemic is real.
+It is important to heed the advice of experts' [he wrote]"

 [Link](https://www.nzz.ch/feuilleton/die-polemisierende-kulturkritik-leidet-unter-wirklichkeitsverlust-ld.1570515)